Rica320/pe25-notifications-micro-service/README.md

 This project was developed in the context of the Capstone Project Curricular Unit of the Informatics and Computer Engineering course at FEUP and in collaboration with Altice Labs.

+For additional details, please refer to our [report](docs/pe25_report.pdf) and [poster](docs/pe25_poster.pdf).
+Should you require further information, please consult these resources.

 The developer team is composed by 4 students from the Bachelor of Informatics and Computing Engineering at FEUP:

 | Member | Email |